A few tidbits about our rescue....

 - We are classified as a Public Charity.

 - There are NO paid employees at our rescue.
 Everyone volunteers their time.

-- Thus far we have rescued 472 chinchillas!
-That figure does not include all of the chinchillas we have helped find homes that were living with their guardians and not at our rescue.
+- Thus far we have rescued 500 chinchillas!
+That figure does not include all of the chinchillas we have helped find homes that were still living with their guardians and not at our rescue.
 We try to help as many chinchillas as we can whether they are living here or not.
-We are not about quantity, but rather QUALITY and the care we give our rescues.
+The priority at our rescue is the QUALITY and the care we give our rescued chinchillas.

 - We travel about 7000 miles a year conducting rescue business.

-- We quickly became a SANCTUARY for many of the chins we have rescued so many of our chins have been with us for years and will live out their lives here.
+- We quickly became a Sanctuary for many of the chins we have rescued so many of our chins have been with us since we opened and will live out their lives here.
 Although many chins have come through our door and have found wonderful new forever homes.
 We have many chins with health issues such as cataracts, glaucoma, severe heart murmurs, seizures, amputated limbs, broken limbs that healed crooked, tumors and malocclusion.
 We also care for several older chins that are 16+ years old.
 We are happy to take care of them and let them live the life of safety and leisure.

 - We have a TV which we leave on 24 hrs a a day with the volume down and two radios that we leave on all day and evening tuned in to a smooth jazz station for everyone's enjoyment.

 - Most of our cages are large Ferret Nation double units with several custom made for handicapped chins.
 However, we do have some Martin's cages for our special needs chins that were just not comfortable being in such large cages for various reasons.
 We still have wooden shelves/ledges, hammocks, play tubes, toys, etc in the smaller cages and the chins are very happy.
 All the chins enjoy their out of cage play time and of course everyone gets individual attention with tons of love and kisses.